Church history can be a journey through doctrinal

 1825 - George Boardman went to Burma

-1826 - American Bible Society sent first shipment of Bibles to Mexico
+1826 - American Bible Society sent the first shipment of Bibles to Mexico

 1827 - Missionary Lancelot Threlkeld reported in The Monitor that he was